 - Research into pH balance and pathogen survival

-In practice, trained biomagnetism practitioners:
+In practice, trained biomagnetism pros:

 - Learn hundreds of biomagnetic pairs - Each pair corresponds to specific points on the body and may address different types of imbalances or conditions